Did you say 4th generation?

-> In love with Michel Colomban's designs, the T-shaped tail is perfectly mastered by Elixir Aircraft.
-This configuration is easy to maintain, far from the wheel projection areas (ideal on grass strips) and allows you to recover from a spin in all circumstances, never masking the rudder.
+In love with Michel Colomban's designs, the T-shaped tail is perfectly mastered by Elixir Aircraft.
+This configuration is easy to maintain, far from the wheel projection areas (ideal on grass strips) and safer because never masking the rudder.

-> What are the wing fences designed for?
+What are the wing fences designed for?

 Students, experienced pilots, pilots doing their minimum 12 hours...
 The Elixir is an aircraft that can be put in all hands.
 Nowadays, stalls during the last turn are still too common.
 Unfortunately, in the last turn, no matter how easy it is to recover from the spin, it is already too late.

 Since the appearance of certifications, manufacturers have had to design aircraft that recover properly from spins.
 At Elixir Aircraft, we consider that this is not enough.
 We wanted to make sure that no matter the situation, the Elixir will stall safely and will remain steerable after the stall.
 The objective is to allow the pilot to flatten the wings in the event of a stall at the last turn and avoid any inversion of the pitch.
 This significantly increases the chances of getting out of it.

 The "Fences" therefore play a major role.
 At high incidence before or during a stall, their role is to prevent the turbulent air flow from reaching the ailerons.
 Thanks to their association with the evolutive wing profile, aileron control remains effective during stall and allows you to recover from a worrying situation.